Manologue/Google-Clone/README.md

 A simple search engine App built with react 18

-type `npm start` on your terminal if you are trying to run the code on your own machine
+## installation

+Setup:

+- run `npm i && npm start` to start the development